-First Crankworx FMBA Slopestyle World Championship contest since March 2020 set to launch
+You heard us right.
+The first Crankworx FMBA Slopestyle World Championship contest since March 2020 is set to launch in one month.

 Today, the list of invited riders who’ll be competing in the Crankworx Innsbruck Slopestyle was released.

 Ready to drop in from the top of the start ramp will be:

 - Alex Alanko (SWE)